ThioJoe/YT-Spammer-Purge/README.md

 Once you generated the token and config files you are ready to run the docker image.

-Now you can run `docker-compose up` to start the container, or use the image to run on a Kubernetes cluster for example.
+Now you can run `docker-compose up` to start the container or use the image to run on a Kubernetes cluster for example.
 To build your own version you can run this command: `docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build`

 ## Instructions - Obtaining YouTube API Key
 To use this script, you will need an "Oauth2" credential to access the scanning and deletion functions via YouTube's Data API.
-Otherwise this script won't work at all.
+Otherwise, this script won't work at all.
 * #### Instructions can be found on this page: [Instructions: Obtaining an API Key][API Key]
 * #### **Or, follow a video WalkThrough Here: <https://www.youtube.com/watch?v=c6ebWvay8dE>**